Reloaded-Project/Reloaded.Memory/docs/index.md

 - **Fully Documented:** The library is fully tested & documented with XML comments.
 - **Cross Platform:** 99% of the library is fully compatible with Windows, Linux and MacOS across multiple CPU architectures.

+This project guarantees binary backwards compatibility; meaning you can substitute the library with any newer version without recompiling the source code.
+Should the need to introduce any breaking changes occur; much like the runtime.

 ## Community Feedback

 If you have questions/bug reports/etc. feel free to [Open an Issue](https://github.com/Reloaded-Project/Reloaded.Memory/issues/new).